DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/on-page-actions/README.md

 You can also specify additional parameters for the action.
 See [Basic Action Options](action-options.md#basic-action-options).

-> You can add this action to the test only in the Test Editor.
+> You can use the Test Editor to add this action to the test - you cannot record this action.

 ## Wait

-Pause test execution for the specified period of time.
+Pauses test execution for the specified period of time.

 Parameter | Type  | Description
 --------- | ----- | -------------
 *Timeout* | Number | The pause duration (in milliseconds).

-> You can add this action to the test only in the Test Editor.
+> You can use the Test Editor to add this action to the test - you cannot record this action.

 ## Hover

-Hover over a webpage element with the mouse pointer.
+Hovers over a webpage element with the mouse pointer.

 Parameter | Type  | Description
 --------- | ----- | -------------